-The United Nations Security Council met to formally discuss Jammu and Kashmir on Friday for the first time in almost a half-century, signaling the intense stakes as protests and clashes with police intensified.
+UNITED NATIONS (AN) — The U.N.
+Security Council met to formally discuss Jammu and Kashmir on Friday for the first time in almost a half-century, signaling the intense stakes as protests and clashes with police intensified.

-Prodded by China and Pakistan, the 15-nation council held a closed-door discussion on the extraordinary security crackdown in Indian-controlled Kashmir, where the government instituted a lockdown to contain the fallout from its August 5 decision to downgrade Kashmir’s autonomy.
+Prodded by China and Pakistan, the 15-nation council held a closed-door discussion on the extraordinary security crackdown in the Indian-controlled region, where the government instituted a lockdown to contain the fallout from its August 5 decision to downgrade Jammu and Kashmir’s autonomy.

 Pakistan’s government had decided last week to seek support from the United Nations, including the Security Council and International Court of Justice, for pressuring India into restoring autonomy among Indian-administered portions of Muslim-majority Jammu and Kashmir.